 They’ve adopted a term, climate change, which is actually redundant because climates always change.

-In the final part of this series tomorrow, Dr. Bonner Cohen discusses the many ice ages this planet has experienced, how they tie into the current debate, and what reasonable steps should be taken to mitigate the effects of a changing climate.We value your comments!
-Please weigh in on our comment section below.
+In the final part of this series tomorrow, Dr. Bonner Cohen discusses the many ice ages this planet has experienced, how they tie into the current debate, and what reasonable steps should be taken to mitigate the effects of a changing climate.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com